patrickward/padd/README.md

 `[[page-name]]`.
 This will create a link to the corresponding markdown file in your data directory, converting spaces to hyphens and making the link lowercase.

-It currently assumes the target file exists as a core file (inbox.md, active.md, daily.md) or in the resources directory.
-Future enhancements may include more robust handling of nested directories and non-existent files, but this works for now.
-It also assumes you are using the normalized naming convention (lowercase, letters, and numbers, with hyphens) for your markdown files.
-You do not have to add the `.md` extension in the link.
+It currently supports linking to any file in the data directory, including core files, temporal files, and resources.

+You do not need to add the `.md` extension in the link.
 It will be added automatically.
 You also do not need to add the `resources/` prefix for files in that directory.
 It will first search the core files, then the resources directory.
+Any other files, sucha s core and temporal files, require the full path.

 If a file does not exist, it will show a red error message where the link would be, but it will not break the rest of the markdown rendering.